-The following is a press release from the National Park Service.
+The following is a press release from the Japanese American Historical Society of Southern California.

 The Japanese American Historical Society of Southern California (JAHSSC) will be dissolving next spring, 2015, after 37 years (35 since 1980 incorporation) of providing a variety of historical and cultural programs and projects in the Southern California area.
 JAHSSC was founded by educators, including George and Iku Kiriyama, Don Nakanishi, Lloyd Inui, Rei Kasama, Kiyo Fukumoto, and Evelynne Matsumoto, who saw the need to educate classroom teachers about the Japanese American experience.
 JAHSSC was the ONLY organization existing at the time to address this need.
 Since then, a number of organizations have arisen to fill the need, including the Japanese American National Museum and the Go For Broke National Education Center.

 One of JAHSSC’s last public programs, Generations of Action: A Community Celebrates and Looks Forward, will be held on Saturday, October 25, 2:00 – 4:30 PM, at the Katy Geissert Civic Center Library, 3301 Torrance Bl., Torrance, 90503 (see map below).
 Traci Kato-Kiriyama is chairing this program, a retrospective as well as looking ahead to the future of the Japanese American community.
 She has gathered a dynamic group of community leaders and activists; they have been working hard at pulling together a not-to-be-missed program.